Categories: Business

 Facebook acquires travel service Gowalla to help improve Timeline feature

-Facebook has reportedly acquired Gowalla, travel check-in service used to share and discover interesting places, for an undisclosed sum, according to a CNNMoney report published early this morning.
+Facebook has reportedly acquired Gowalla, a travel check-in service used to share and discover interesting places, for an undisclosed sum, according to a CNNMoney report published early this morning.

 The report suggests that the majority of Gowalla’s employees will be relocated from their current base in Austin, Texas to Facebook’s offices in Palo Alto, while a handful will remain in Austin and work out of Facebook’s local office there.